Māori Tag

 14 Dec Geospatial Research Seminar Series (GRISS) – 25 November 2022 – Recorded

-In the past, there has been a disconnect and little collaboration between the people and organizations doing work on the plant pathogens that cause myrtle rust and kauri dieback.
-This has stymied progress in the management of these plant pathogens and diseases, to the extent that it is still unclear where they occur and where they do not.
-In this presentation we will introduce the principles and methodologies of the Mātauranga Māori Framework for surveillance (MMFS) for plant pathogens.
+In the past, there has been a disconnect and little collaboration between the people and organizations doing work on plant pathogens that cause myrtle rust and kauri dieback.
+This has stymied progress in the management of plant pathogens and diseases, and is still unclear where they occur or not.
+Here we introduce the principles and methodologies of the Mātauranga Māori Framework for surveillance (MMFS) for plant pathogens.

 READ MORE